JohnSnowLabs/spark-nlp/README.md

 ## Quick Start

-This is a quick example of how to use Spark NLP pre-trained pipeline in Python and PySpark:
+This is a quick example of how to use a Spark NLP pre-trained pipeline in Python and PySpark:

 ```sh
 $ java -version